Who We Are

 Biomedical Science and then went on to completing a Masters in

 Bioethics and Medical Law.
 A mum of 2 boys and a Primary School

 teacher who teaches children from ages 7-11 years old, Ashyia is a

 passionate advocate of SEL and is a Compassionate Integrity Faciliator.
 She is also a SEE Learning facilitator and finds it to be an incredible resource to use with children.
 Ashyia is currently leading the implementation of SEE Learning across her school.
 She also co-leads the CIT South Asia program.

 SEL Educator, Co-Lead CIT South Asia

 Anum is a writer, editor and an empathy & compassion cultivation facilitator.
 With roots in India, Pakistan, the Middle East and Canada, she is passionate about the fluid interrelation of cultures and perspectives, and is a strong advocate of social justice and reform.
 Anum studied political science and history at the University of Toronto.
-She is a certified facilitator of the Compassionate Integrity Training Program as well as the Social Emotional & Ethical Learning Program (Emory University) and is an active member of the International Charter for Compassion.
-She was a part of the facilitator team for CIT for Educators in San Antonio, Texas, and is currently on the team for CIT for Young Changemakers, CIT for Educators in Africa and CIT for Educators in South Asia.
+She is a facilitator of the Compassionate Integrity Training Program as well as the Social Emotional & Ethical Learning Program (Emory University) and is an active member of the International Charter for Compassion.
+She was a part of the facilitator team for CIT for Educators in San Antonio, Texas, CIT for Young Changemakers, CIT for Educators in Africa and CIT for Educators in South Asia.